 Do the issues presented relate to our current political climate?

-Looking at the issues in play, it’s surprising that The Candidate was released almost 40 years ago.
-Writer Jeremy Larner was the primary speechwriter for Eugene McCarthy’s 1968 presidential campaign, and this experience certainly affected the film’s cynical tone.
+Looking at the issues in play, it’s surprising that The Candidate was released 40 years ago.
+Writer Jeremy Larner was the primary speechwriter for Eugene McCarthy’s 1968 presidential campaign, and this experience affected the film’s cynical tone.
 Although Bill gives a great speech, his words become hollow and sound more like the typical speeches than his original “shoot from the hip” approach.
-Marvin slowly molds Bill into a professional candidate, a move that helps him win, but it also makes him just another toothless senator by the end.
+Marvin slowly molds Bill into a professional candidate, a move that helps him win, but it also makes him just another toothless senator.

 How’s the big speech?